sarahdactyl71/most_common_phrase/README.md

 ## Plans for the Future
 I would really like this to be a playground for a fully fledged docker app to do more language processing on.
+I think it might be cool to examine an author's or artist's full catalogue and see what phrases or words they tend to lean on.
 This means learning a bit more about docker's full functionality.

 I would also like to add support for unicode characters.